flamedevilos/personal_portfolio/README.md

 The resume contain my personal informations, work creer  and my eduction process.

 Note:
-The contact form is not active, to be active only by adding php file's connection to an database local or through a public server.
+This contact form is Not Respensive.
 & This App not totaly finish...

 Some Pics: